List of Steven Universe characters: Lars and Sadie

 At the beginning of the series, Lars Barriga (voiced by Matthew Moy) and Sadie Miller (voiced by Kate Micucci) are teenage employees at the Big Donut, a donut shop that Steven frequently visits.
 Lars is inconsiderate, irresponsible, and abrasive, but insecure and desperate to be accepted by those he considers to be the "cool kids".
-Sadie is friendly and shy, but has difficulty asserting herself and tends to try and fix Lars' issues for him.
+Sadie is friendly and shy, but has difficulty asserting herself and tends to try and fix Lars' issues for him without his consent.
 Despite Lars's negative attitude, Steven considers Lars to be a close friend, and Sadie has a crush on him.
 Lars and Sadie's intermittently affectionate and antagonistic relationship is a recurring focus of episodes in which both characters feature.
 Matthew Moy has stated that Lars is one of his favorite acting roles, and has described his character as a "complicated fellow".
 According to Rebecca Sugar, Lars and Sadie are based upon characters she created while in college.
 They appeared in both the pilot episode of Steven Universe and the first episode of the series proper; they are the only characters other than the Crystal Gems to have speaking roles in those episodes.

 Lars is prominently featured at the end of season 4 and beginning of season 5, during which he is abducted and taken to the Gem Homeworld with Steven; his character arc in these episodes focuses on him learning to overcome his fear of embarrassing himself and being perceived as inadequate.
 This storyline culminates when he is killed defending Steven and others from Homeworld security robots and then revived by Steven's healing powers.
 When revived, Lars's body has turned pink, and he manifests magical properties, including the ability for Steven to teleport to a pocket dimension via his hair.
 With his newfound confidence, Lars becomes the leader of a band of fugitive Gems and captain of a stolen spaceship.
 At the same time, Sadie, left behind on Earth, develops the self-confidence to quit her job at the Big Donut and form a horror rock band with the "cool kids", "Sadie Killer and the Suspects".
 The story arc of Lars and Sadie's relationship concludes with their final appearance in Steven Universe Future, which depicts the characters acknowledging that they have grown apart and moved on from each other amicably.